vimc/montagu-api/spec/spec.md

 ## PATCH /modelling-groups/{modelling-group-code}/responsibilities/{touchstone-id}
 Allows you to change the status of the responsibility set.

-Only the owning modelling group can move the responsibility set to `submitted`.
-They can only do so if:
+Can only move the responsibility set to `submitted` if:

 * The status is `incomplete`
 * All responsibilities have the status `valid`

+Required permissions: `estimates.submit`, scoped to the modelling group (or *)

 Schema: [`EditResponsibilitySet.schema.json`](EditResponsibilitySet.schema.json)